panzarino/mlbgame/longdesc.rst

 but will be updated regularly during the season.
 Therefore, accessing this data does not actually make a request to mlb.com

-If you try to get data from a game that is not cached, mlbgame will download the data from mlb.com.

 mlbgame `documentation <http://zachpanz88.github.io/mlbgame>`__

 mlbgame on `Github <https://github.com/zachpanz88/mlbgame>`__  (Source Code)